bae-sohee/MNIST-Classification/README.md

 - Building a Neural Network Classifier with MNIST Dataset

 ### Assignment Objective
-- For the MNIST, we implement a data loader and a classification model.
+- For the MNIST, We implement a data loader and a classification model.
 - We obtain the CNN model and the MLP model and compare the performance and loss of the model.

 ## 1. Environment